Baking Soda Makes a Good Cheap Teeth Whitener

 - Baking soda mixed with a little water and toothpaste will make an effective paste to be used for getting rid of water rings in wood furniture.

 - To freshen up your car’s smell, sprinkle baking soda around on your interior and then after a few hours, vacuum it out.
-You can also fill your ash tray with baking soda and leave it, to help get rid of odors on a daily bases.
+You can also fill your ash tray with baking soda and leave it, to help get rid of odors on a daily basis.

 - Cleansing corroded car battery terminals with a baking soda paste will help keep your terminals nice and clean.
 It will also neutralize the acid on the terminals, which will make them safer to touch.
 Wipe the paste off the terminals with a dry rag.